officelearn/azure-docs.sv-se/articles/service-fabric/service-fabric-diagnostics-partners.md

 ms.workload: NA
 ms.date: 10/16/2018
 ms.author: srrengar
-ms.openlocfilehash: c2f953c98e41291951f07556bd0cd441d2793d1d
+ms.openlocfilehash: 8353c8846820aa996214e6b119a2f9027b8b6fe6
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "60946600"
+ms.locfileid: "74232456"
 ---
-# <a name="azure-service-fabric-monitoring-partners"></a>Azure Service Fabric Monitoring partner
+# <a name="azure-service-fabric-monitoring-partners"></a>Azure Service Fabric Monitoring Partners

-Den här artikeln visar hur en kan övervaka sina Service Fabric-program, kluster och infrastruktur med en handfull partnerlösningar.
-Vi har arbetat med var och en av partners nedan för att skapa integrerade erbjudanden för Service Fabric.
+This article illustrates how one can monitor their Service Fabric applications, clusters, and infrastructure with a handful of partner solutions.
+We have worked with each of the partners below to create integrated offerings for Service Fabric.

 ## <a name="dynatrace"></a>Dynatrace

-Vår integrering med Dynatrace tillhandahåller många utanför rutan funktionerna för att övervaka dina Service Fabric-kluster.
-Installera Dynatrace OneAgent på dina skalningsuppsättningsinstanser ger du prestandaräknare och en topologi för distributionen av Service Fabric App-nivå.
-Dynatrace är också ett bra alternativ för lokal övervakning.
-Kolla in flera av de funktioner som visas i den [meddelande](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) och [instruktioner](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) att aktivera Dynatrace på ditt kluster.
+Our integration with Dynatrace provides many out of the box features to monitor your Service Fabric clusters.
+Installing the Dynatrace OneAgent on your VMSS instances gives you performance counters and a topology of your Service Fabric deployment down to the App level.
+Dynatrace is also a great choice for on-premises monitoring.
+Check out more of the features listed in the [announcement](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) and [instructions](https://www.dynatrace.com/news/blog/automatic-end-to-end-service-fabric-monitoring-with-dynatrace/) to enable Dynatrace on your cluster.

 ## <a name="datadog"></a>Datadog

-Datadog har ett tillägg för VMSS för både Windows och Linux-instanser.
-Med Datadog kan du samla in Windows-händelseloggar och därmed samla in händelser för Service Fabric-plattformen på Windows.
-Läs anvisningarna om hur du skickar diagnostikdata till Datadog [här](https://www.datadoghq.com/blog/azure-monitoring-enhancements/#integrate-with-azure-service-fabric).
+Datadog has an extension for VMSS for both Windows and Linux instances.
+Using Datadog you can collect Windows event logs and thereby collect Service Fabric platform events on Windows.
+Check out the instructions on how to send your diagnostics data to Datadog [here](https://www.datadoghq.com/blog/azure-monitoring-enhancements/#integrate-with-azure-service-fabric).

 ## <a name="appdynamics"></a>AppDynamics

-Service Fabric-integrering med AppDynamics är på programnivå.
-Genom att uppdatera miljövariabler och använder appen Dynamics NuGets, kan du skicka programtelemetri till AppDynamics.
-Ser du följande [instruktioner](https://docs.appdynamics.com/display/AZURE/Install+AppDynamics+for+Azure+Service+Fabric) för hur du integrerar dina .NET Service Fabric-program med AppDynamics.
+The Service Fabric integration with AppDynamics is at the application level.
+By updating environment variables and using App Dynamics NuGets, you can send application telemetry to AppDynamics.
+Refer to these [instructions](https://docs.appdynamics.com/display/AZURE/Install+AppDynamics+for+Azure+Service+Fabric) for how to integrate your .NET Service Fabric applications with AppDynamics.

 ## <a name="new-relic"></a>New Relic

-New Relic är ett annat verktyg för hantering av programprestanda som integrerar väl med Service Fabric-program.
-Du kan installera den nya Relic NuGet-paket och lägga till specifika miljövariabler i ditt manifest-filer att skicka din programtelemetri till New Relic.
-Kolla in dessa [instruktioner](https://docs.newrelic.com/docs/agents/net-agent/azure-installation/install-net-agent-azure-service-fabric) att aktivera New Relic telemetri för .NET Service Fabric-program.
+New Relic is another Application Performance Management tool that integrates well with Service Fabric applications.
+You can install the New Relic NuGet packages and add specific environment variables in your manifest files to send your application telemetry to New Relic.
+Check out these [instructions](https://docs.newrelic.com/docs/agents/net-agent/azure-installation/install-net-agent-azure-service-fabric) to enable New Relic telemetry for your .NET Service Fabric applications.

 ## <a name="elk"></a>ELK

-ELK-stacken är en uppsättning tekniker för öppen källkod: Elasticsearch, Logstash och Kibana.
-Genom att använda dessa i kombination, kan du samla in, lagra och analysera data för Service Fabric övervakning och diagnostik.
-Vi har en självstudiekurs om hur du gör detta med Service Fabric interna Java-program [här](service-fabric-tutorial-java-elk.md).
+The ELK stack is a collection of open source technologies: Elasticsearch, Logstash, and Kibana.
+By using these in combination, you can collect, store, and analyze Service Fabric monitoring and diagnostics data.
+We have a tutorial for how to do this with Service Fabric native Java applications [here](service-fabric-tutorial-java-elk.md).

 ## <a name="humio"></a>Humio

-Humio är en samling log-tjänst som kan samla in loggar från dina program och händelser från Service Fabric i molnet eller lokala i realtid.
-Förutom live observability erbjuder Humio avancerade analys och visualisering för att visa och samla in insikter från dina diagnostikdata.
-Humio har kostnadseffektiv prissättningsplaner och är byggd för att skala samtidigt som företaget behåller den ljusare snabb hastighet.
-Det integreras direkt med Service Fabric-plattformshändelser och programtelemetri.
-Du kan läsa mer om Humio och Service Fabric-integration [här](https://github.com/humio/service-fabric-humio).
+Humio is a log collection service that can gather logs from your applications and events from Service Fabric in the cloud or on-premises in real time.
+In addition to live observability, Humio offers state of the art analysis and visualization capabilities for viewing and collecting insights from your diagnostics.
+Humio has cost effective pricing plans and is built to scale while retaining it's lightening fast speed.
+It directly integrates with Service Fabric platform events and Application telemetry.
+You can read more about the Humio and Service Fabric integration [here](https://github.com/humio/service-fabric-humio).

 ## <a name="next-steps"></a>Nästa steg

-* Hämta en [översikt över övervakning och diagnostik](service-fabric-diagnostics-overview.md) i Service Fabric
+* Get an [overview of monitoring and diagnostics](service-fabric-diagnostics-overview.md) in Service Fabric
-* Lär dig hur du [diagnostisera vanliga scenarier](service-fabric-diagnostics-common-scenarios.md) med verktyg för vår första part
+* Learn how to [diagnose common scenarios](service-fabric-diagnostics-common-scenarios.md) with our first party tools